MUSHROOM WORLD

 Gyromitra

 Mushrooms in the Gyromitra genus, also known as false morels, are characterized by their irregularly shaped and brain-like caps.
-They are found in a variety of habitats, including forests, and can range in color from tan to reddish-brown.
+They are found in a variety of habitats, including forests, and can range in colour from tan to reddish-brown.

 Lycoperdon, Calvatia, Bovista and other puffballs

 Mushrooms in the Lycoperdon, Calvatia and Bovista genuses, also known as puffballs, are characterized by their round, ball-shaped fruiting bodies that release spores through an opening at the top.
-They are found in a variety of habitats, including grasslands, forests, and disturbed areas, and can range in size from just a few centimeters to over a meter in diameter.
+They are found in a variety of habitats, including grasslands, forests, and disturbed areas, and can range in size from just a few centimetres to over a meter in diameter.

 Polypores and similar fungi